aryszka/notation/README.md

 - [litter](https://github.com/sanity-io/litter)
 - [utter](https://github.com/kortschak/utter)

-Notation differs from these primarily in the 'flavour' of printing and the package interface.
+Notation differs from these primarily in the 'flavor' of printing and the package interface.

 ### Installation